Endebert/sandspiel/README.md

 I have started this project to get familiar with Rust.
 It has multithreading and the simulation is renderer-agnostic.

 At the moment, a few materials are implemented, as well as various renderers.
-Simulation speed is dependent on monitor refresh rate.

 ## Usage
 ### In Terminal